-The Buick brand has written one of the most unorthodox automotive stories in recent years having managed to defy the odds and survive the GM bailout.
+Buick has written one of the most unorthodox automotive stories in recent years having managed to defy the odds and survive the GM bailout.
 Not only did they survive, but the tri-shield badge is quickly becoming one of the most profitable GM divisions thanks to the uncanny successes they’ve been enjoying on the quickly-developing Chinese market.
-The 2020 Buick models are expected to continue that trend and help the largest U.S. carmaker remain solvent for the foreseeable future.
+The 2020 Buick models are expected to continue that trend and help the largest U.S. car manufacturer remain solvent for the foreseeable future.

 Although domestic sales often play a major role in any automaker’s fortunes, it’s the Chinese market sales that have kept the tri-shield division afloat.
 With 1,229,804 vehicles sold in 2016 and 1,223,517 models marketed in 2017, Chinese market sales are six times larger than domestic ones which is an anomaly rarely seen in the auto industry.
-However, Buick’s Chinese sales for 2018 (between January and August) amounted to “only” 678,787 units which is a drop of almost 9 percent compared to the same period in 2017 when the brand’s volume amounted to 743,742 vehicles.
+However, Buick’s Chinese deliveries for 2018 amounted to “only” 1,057,452 units which is a considerable drop compared to prior years.

 What’s Hot in the New 2020 Buick Lineup

 03. 2020 Encore GX

 The rebadged Opel Mokka arrived to the U.S. market back in 2013 and hasn’t been overhauled since.
 The subcompact crossover known as the Buick Encore in these parts is finally heading towards a substantial makeover, though.
 Or is it?
 Although the overseas markets do get the second-gen Encore, we get to keep the old models while simultaneously receiving the slightly larger all-new Encore GX.